Great White Throne of Judgment

 personal beings or abstract concepts is not clear.

-“This is the second death — the lake of fire.”
-Note well
+“This is the second death, the lake of fire.”
+Revelation

-- The book of Revelation never mentions the expected counterpart to this,
+never mentions the expected counterpart to this, the “first death.”

-the “first death.”
-The “second death” is juxtaposed
+In the passage, the “second death” is juxtaposed with the “first

 Persons and things do not survive long in a literal fire; instead,

 fire consumes them.
-Comparing fire to a “lake” is an analogy
+Comparing fire to a “lake” is an analogy.
+But however literal the description is, this is

 “Anyone who was not found in the book of life was cast into

 the lake of fire.”
-This reiterates a previous theme - Humanity is divided
+This reiterates the previous theme.
+Humanity is divided

-the latter group join the “Beast” in the “Lake of Fire.”
+latter join the “Beast” in the “Lake of Fire.”

 Previously, the “Beast” and the “False Prophet”